Advancements in Arc Fault Detection for Electrical Distribution Systems: A Comprehensive Review from Artificial Intelligence Perspective: Challenges and Opportunities

 An all-encompassing strategy could involve the utilization of specialized sensors and monitoring equipment for the continuous analysis of electrical waveforms.
 Machine learning algorithms have the capability to undergo training in order to distinguish between typical load fluctuations and typical patterns that signify the presence of an arc.
 To achieve accurate identification, the model must be capable of adapting the diverse properties exhibited by both types of loads.
 The implementation of this integrated technique improves safety by effectively detecting potential arc faults within a system that encompasses a variety of load types.

 The primary focus of studies in studying arc faults in both linear and nonlinear loads has been largely centered on scenarios employing AC.
 In this particular field, a significant portion of research has focused exclusively on low-current conditions.
 On the other hand, a certain group of researchers has focused their efforts on examining DC situations.
+Table \ref{tab:both_linear_and_non_linear} presents a comparison of the approaches employed by different researchers in analyzing both linear and nonlinear loads.